telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 Fiddler Everywhere supports gRPC capturing out-of-the-box (through a system, independent browser, or explicit capturing modes).
 The Fiddler application provides dedicated [gRPC inspectors]({%slug inspector-types%}#websocket-and-grpc-inspectors) to examine and extract data from the gRPC session's [handshake]({%slug inspector-types%}#handshake-tab), and [messages]({%slug inspector-types%}#messages-tab).

->important To capture gRPC, you must enable HTTP/2 support in Fiddler Everywhere through **Settings > Connections > Enable HTTP/2 support (BETA)**.
+>important To capture gRPC, you must enable HTTP/2 support in Fiddler Everywhere through **Settings > Connections > Enable HTTP/2 support**.
 This requirement comes from prerequisites of the gRPC framework, which utilizes their HTTP/2 protocol.